oracle-samples/oaim-sandbox/docs/content/advanced/microservices.md

     - `<adb_service>` - The Service Name (i.e. ADBDB_TP)

     ```bash
-    kubectl create secret generic sandboxdb-authn \
+    kubectl create secret generic db-authn \
       --from-literal=username='ADMIN' \
       --from-literal=password='<adb_password>' \
       --from-literal=service='<adb_service>' \
-      --namespace=oaim-sandbox
+      --namespace=oai-explorer
     ```

     These will be output as part of the **IaC**.

-    {{< icon "star" >}} While the example shows the ADMIN user, it is advisable to [create a new non-privileged database user](../sandbox/configuration/db_config/#database-user).
+    {{< icon "star" >}} While the example shows the ADMIN user, it is advisable to [create a new non-privileged database user](../client/configuration/db_config/#database-user).

 1. Create the `values.yaml` file for the Helm Chart: